 In a desirable community where real estate prices are high, developers garner huge profits from residential development.
 These extraordinary returns arise from the community's previous infrastructure and brand name, both of which result from taxes paid by previous residents for many years.
 It is economically inefficient for one constituent (developers) to reap benefits while another constituent (previous residents) absorbs the costs associated with those benefits.
 A growing example of this mismatch in costs vs. benefits are high-rise developments or "building up".
 Because of the sheer number of housing units in high-rise developments, the developer will enjoy very large profits but will have contributed little, if anything, to the local community infrastructure that made that neighborhood attractive to buyers.
 In other words, taxpayers do not reap their fair share of the returns.

-Despite claims to the contrary, many governments rarely subsidize growth.
+Despite claims to the contrary, many governments don't subsidize growth.
 And for good reasons - subsidies are often wasteful, corporate welfare.
 They are socialism for the few and the wealthy, who usually do not even live in the community.
 Further, a development subsidy gives the impression that the community is not an attractive spot for prospective residents.

 Unfortunately, too many governments still needlessly subsidize the Growth Machine; and the worst examples are subsidies for "upscale" residential development.
 Proponents for subsidies may claim that the jurisdiction had subsidized development in the past.
 But developers do not need subsidies today because of the very high prices that developed properties command.
-Also, well-run development companies have much more sophisticated business management expertise today than developers in the past.
+Also, well-run development companies have much more sophisticated business and risk management expertise today than developers in the past.

 Subsidies to the Growth Machine are difficult to eliminate because of a phenomenon economists term "rational behavior."
 What this means is that the costs of growth and development are spread over a large number of individuals.
 Consequently, the citizenry who pay these costs (in the case of growth - lower quality-of-life and higher taxes) are not particularly motivated to oppose the Growth Machine.
 In contrast, the few individuals who constitute the Growth Machine are strongly motivated to make growth and development happen because of the huge returns they will enjoy.
 Rational behavior is the political dynamic underlying most government subsidies.